-North Carolina has received more than \$110.5 billion in federal pandemic recovery funding since March 2020 (see Figure 1 below).
-Two-thirds of these funds are non-grant funds (e.g., economic impact payments, the Paycheck Protection Program, etc.).
-The remaining third are federal grants to state entities, hospitals, colleges, etc., to support pandemic response and recovery.
-North Carolina's state and local units of government have received a total of \$12.9 billion from the Coronavirus Relief Fund (CRF) and the State and Local Fiscal Recovery Funds.
+North Carolina has received over \$110.5 billion in federal pandemic recovery funding since March 2020 (see Figure 1 below).
+Two-thirds of these funds are non-grant funding (e.g., economic impact payments, the Paycheck Protection Program, etc.).
+The remaining third of the funds are federal grants to state entities, hospitals, colleges, etc., to support pandemic response and recovery.
+North Carolina's state and local governments have received \$12.9 billion from the Coronavirus Relief Fund (CRF) and the State and Local Fiscal Recovery Funds.
 These broaduse funds have been critical in responding to the pandemic and accelerating the state's recovery.
 North Carolina appropriated its full allotment of SFRF through S.L.
-2021-180, totaling \$5.4 billion and supporting more than 190 unique projects.
+2021-180, totaling \$5.4 billion and supporting more than 200 unique projects.
 S.L.
 2021-180 was signed into law by Governor Cooper on November 18, 2021, and the budget certification process was completed in late January 2022.
 In July 2022, S.L.
 2022-74 was enacted, amending some SFRF-funded programs.
-Allotments in this report reflect changes made by S.L.
-2022-74.
+Allotments were further amended in October 2023 by SSL 2023-134; this report reflects those changes.